undeMalum/portfolio/content/posts/start-podcast-project/index.md

 6. Cultural differences and Messi's background
 7. Controversy around Polish National Team
 8. Michniewicz and bribery
-9. The role of journalism\
+9. The role of journalism
--- Will be extended soon --
+10. Football and money
+11. Success and time
+12. A possible Michniewicz's successor
+13. To sum up...
+14. Closing thoughts and goodbye

 # Podcast episode
 ***